Exploring the Koko Crater Botanical Garden | May 2018

 Other highlights throughout the park include very unique and interestingly shaped African trees, the sausage tree with “sausage fruit” that is inedible but looks like potatoes, and a large plumeria grove.
 Unfortunately plumerias weren’t in season when I visited with my family in March, so the whole grove was mostly brown, bare trees with a few flowers starting to bloom.
 It looked very different when we visited in mid-May!
 Plumerias thrive the most in the summer months, with the earliest flowers blooming in March and lasting until the fall.

-Another thing to love about the gardens is that even when I’ve gone on weekends, they’ve never been busy.
+Another thing to love about Koko Crater Botanical Garden is that even when I’ve gone on weekends, they’ve never been busy.
 (I suppose I haven’t been there at peak plumeria season though so I can’t speak to that!)
 I’m not sure I’d recommend the gardens for visitors.
 They aren’t incredibly scenic, besides the unique plants and a few views of the crater rim high above.
 The trails aren’t very well marked and there are long stretches where there isn’t much to see.
 That being said, being a resident on the island I find it very relaxing to get away from crowded places and enjoy and easy and safe hike, and I liked it enough to bring my family twice!
-I’m sure I’ll make many more return trips, if only to visit “my cactus.” 🙂
+I’m sure I’ll make many more return trips, if only to visit “my cactus.” 🙂 If you’re interested in learning more about the trail or gardens, check out our AllTrails recording or the official park website.